GeorgeBaldwin/InstallerWizard/Readme.md

   - Magic

 # Usage
-Once compiled, a user will only need to step through the wizard and select the apps to be installed. the application handles the rest.
+Once compiled, a user will only need to step through the 4 step wizard and select the apps to be installed. the application handles the rest.

-Future Plans:
+Future Dreams:
   - Uninstall capabilities
   - Repair install capabilities
   - Update Capabilities